 It is illegal to drive under the influence of drugs or alcohol in Australia.
 The blood alcohol limit is 0.05 to 100ml of blood and police often carry out alcohol and drug tests.
 Do not attempt to calculate your blood alcohol content because there are too many factors to consider such as what alcohol you have been drinking and size and weight.
 The safest bet is to not drink any alcohol before you drive and don’t forget that you can still be over the limit the morning after drinking.
 We recommend not drinking at all if you are going to drive.

 It is illegal to use a hand-held mobile phone in Australia whilst driving.
 This includes: talking, texting, taking photos and any other function on your phone.
 Even if you are in stationary traffic or at a red light you can face an on the spot fine.
+There are traffic cameras in Australia that have been implemented to target the use of drivers using mobile phones, so take extra care.

 DRIVING LONG DISTANCES